-Just when you think Ted Cruz — one of perhaps the most universally mocked Senators in America — is taking a break from putting his foot in his mouth for the holiday season, he does it again.
-As Republican leaders step over one another to condemn the health advisories around traveling and gathering for Thanksgiving, Cruz jumped on the COVID-denial bandwagon to say share a very special and deeply idiotic image on Twitter.
+Just when you think Ted Cruz — one of perhaps the most universally mocked Senators in America — is taking a break from putting his foot in his mouth, he does it again.
+As Republican leaders step over one another to condemn the health advisories around travelling and gathering for U.S. Thanksgiving, Cruz jumped on the COVID-denial bandwagon to say share a very special and deeply idiotic image on Twitter.
 On Saturday, Cruz posted a black and white image of a turkey with the words "come and take it" below.
 His post, which used a star to represent the Texas flag, was the latest in a string of Republicans who are trying to create a "culture war" over Thanksgiving during the pandemic (which has killed over 255,000 Americans so far).

 But since Cruz asked for everyone to "come and take it," the internet replied — and not in kind.

 But in case we needed another reason to condemn Ted Cruz, his failed turkey post was matched with the reappearance of a problematic predicion he made in July.
 During an appearance on CNN, Cruz declared that Democrats would stop caring about the coronavirus if Joe Biden won the election.
 “If it ends up that Biden wins in November—I hope he doesn't, I don't think he will—but if he does, I guarantee you the week after the election, suddenly all those Democratic governors, all of those Democratic mayors will say, “Everything is magically better, go back to work, go back to school,” Cruz told the network as it labeled his segment “Sen. Cruz Foolishly Downplays Severity of COVID-19.”